Epcot’s International Festival of the Holidays

 Final Thoughts on the Epcot Festival of the Holidays

-As always, Resorts Gal highly recommends staying in the Epcot Resorts Area if you plan to spend a good deal at Epcot or Disney’s Hollywood Studios.
+Resorts Gal recommends staying in the Epcot Resorts Area if you plan to spend a good deal of time at Epcot or Disney’s Hollywood Studios.
 You can’t beat being able to walk or boat to either of these parks.

 That goes especially for the end of the evening when the masses are leaving the park.
 You can walk back to your room and be there in no time!
 These resorts include the following: